 Ad Astra Ventures

 Ad Astra offers a variety of accelerator and boot camp programs for female founders and female co-founders alike.
 Their goal is to even the playing field for diverse thinkers who prioritize mission over profit.
-Based in San Diego, California, they offer 3 application periods throughout the year for budding founders or operating founders who are looking for a business boost.
-Their programs provide a “rigorous and intense” curriculum.
-Graduates of their accelerator program each receive an investment of $20,000 from Ad Astra.

 For some of these grants, the application process can be extremely competitive.
 The money may need to be used for a specific purpose or in a specific way.
 Don’t let that deter you from applying, go after your dreams!
 Be sure to visit each grant and program’s FAQ page to get all the information you need to apply or become a member of these communities!